Skip to content

 Writers

 • Separate classes for each Writer type.
-Relocated to a new module, spectator.writer.
+Relocated to a new module, spectator.writer, and exposed through top-level imports, for convenience.

 Removed